 L&I Benefits

-What Kinds of L&I—Workers’ Comp Death Benefits Are Available?
+What Kinds of L&I — Workers’ Compensation Death Benefits Are Available?

-A workplace injury or occupational illness that results in death entitles the injured worker’s spouse and dependents to L&I death benefits, also known as L&I survivor pensions, including the following:
+A workplace injury or occupational disease that results in death entitles the injured worker’s spouse and dependents to L&I workers’ compensation death benefits, also known as L&I survivor pensions, including the following:

-• A one-time immediate payment to the deceased’s spouse or registered domestic partner
+• A one-time immediate payment to the deceased worker’s spouse or registered domestic partner

 • Monthly survivor pensions